15ambm/QMIND-FitVision-App/README.md

 To run FitVision on android, ensure that Android Studio is installed and configured correctly on your computer, and then run `ionic cordova run android` from the main project directory with your phone plugged in.

 ### iOS
-To run FitVision on android, ensure that XCode is installed and configured correctly on your computer, and then run `ionic cordova run ios` from the main project directory with your phone plugged in.
+To run FitVision on iOS, ensure that XCode is installed and configured correctly on your computer, and then run `ionic cordova run ios` from the main project directory with your phone plugged in.

 ### In association with QMIND, Queen's Universities preeminent club on Machine Learning and Artificial Intelligence